2014 Vrbětice ammunition warehouse explosions: Involvement of Russian GRU

 According to the Security Information Service and the Police of the Czech Republic, the depot explosions were probably engineered by Russian military intelligence (GRU) officers.
 The announcement was made at a press conference by the Czech Prime Minister Andrej Babiš on 17 April 2021.
 Babiš said that there was "reasonable suspicion regarding a role of members of Russian military intelligence GRU Unit 29155 in the explosion."
+He said "Russia was not attacking the Czech Republic.
+The agents attacked ... the goods of a Bulgarian arms trader, who was probably selling these arms to parties fighting Russia ...
+The ammunition was supposed to explode en route.
+Of course it is unacceptable that GRU agents were undertaking the operation here - which they bungled".

 Two Russian intelligence officers Alexander Mishkin and Anatoly Chepiga suspected of carrying out the poisoning of Sergei and Yulia Skripal in 2018 were alleged to have been involved in the explosions.
 Mishkin and Chepiga reportedly arrived in Prague from Moscow on 13 October 2014 and left on 16 October.
 They requested permission to visit the warehouses for the period of 13–17 October from Imex, using fake passports of citizens of Tajikistan and Moldova (Chepiga as Ruslan Tabarov, Mishkin as Nicolaj Popa).
 Although no one saw them in the ammunition depot, the investigators believe that both visited Vrbětice as potential arms buyers.

-According to the Czech news magazine Respekt, the ammunition stored in the exploded depot was to be sold to Ukraine battling in the war in Donbas through the Bulgarian arms trader Emiliyan Gebrev; Gebrev himself was poisoned in 2015 allegedly by the GRU, and his arms depots in Bulgaria suffered five explosions linked to the GRU between 2011 and 2022.
+According to the Czech news magazine Respekt, the ammunition stored in the exploded depot was to be sold to Ukraine battling in the war in Donbas through the Bulgarian arms trader Emiliyan Gebrev; Gebrev himself was poisoned in 2015, allegedly by the GRU, and his arms depots in Bulgaria suffered five explosions linked to the GRU between 2011 and 2022.
 Jan Hamáček said the munitions were not planned to explode on Czech territory but only after being transported to Bulgaria.
 According to the news portal of Seznam.cz, the ammunition was to be sold to the Syrian opposition battling in the civil war against the armed forces led by Bashar al-Assad, an ally of Russia.
 EMCO, the Gebrev company, published a statement denying that the ammunition was heading to Syria or Ukraine.
 Later, Gebrev admitted in his email to The New York Times that his company had shipped military equipment to Ukraine after 2014.